 - If you engage in transfer pricing, what is the nature of your transfer pricing activity?

 The IRS will use the information to determine the full extent to which we will be expanding the program for 2020.
 Additional communication will be forthcoming before the 2020 application period.

 2020 Application Process and Related Documents

 To apply for the 2020 CAP year, taxpayers must complete and submit the following forms:

 - Research Credit Questionnaire

 - Tax Control Framework Questionnaire

 The 2019 versions for forms 1-3 above, which are likely to be updated for 2020, are available for reference on the CAP webpage.
-The Tax Control Framework (TCF) Questionnaire may be viewed on the TCF webpage.
 Once accepted into the program, taxpayers must sign a Memorandum of Understanding (MOU) and establish secure email for communications with the IRS.
 A copy of the 2019 MOU is also available on the CAP webpage.
 The IRS will provide necessary CAP training and orientation to taxpayers the first year they are accepted into the CAP.